 This document provides the full list of authorized Krisp Sub-processors and describes the process of receiving notifications on sub-processor changes.

 By default, only our key engineering leads have access to customer data.
 All other engineers do not have access to customer data unless granted permission for debugging purposes.

 Krisp Backend is regularly scanned with industry-standard scanning tools for monitoring and detecting vulnerabilities.
-In addition, every quarter we do a thorough and detailed pentest using 3rd party pentest companies.
+In addition, twice a year we do a thorough and detailed pentest using 3rd party pentest companies.

 All members of our team go through a Security 101 training for increased security awareness